samriddhirai25/Stock-Market-Price-Prediction/README.md

-# Stock-Market-Price-Prediction
-It helps to predict the future value of company stock and other financial assets traded on an exchange.
+Stock Price Prediction using machine learning algorithm helps to discover the future value of company stock and other financial assets traded on an exchange.
+The entire idea of predicting stock prices is to gain significant profits.
+Predicting how the stock market will perform is a hard task to do.
+There are other factors involved in the prediction, such as physical and psychological factors, rational and irrational behavior, and so on.
+All these factors combine to make share prices dynamic and volatile.